sentomarco/Convolutional-Neural-Network-from-scratch-CPP/README.md

 #### Parameter update:
 The gradient from the backpropagation is used for the parameter update.
 Even though a minibatch gradient descent would be more computational efficient, has been implemented the stochastic GD, evaluating the gradient after each sample.
 Since it is usually helpful to anneal the learning rate over time, it has been applied an exponential decay.
+ Two different possibilities have been defined for the parameter update: vanilla SGD and Adam.

 #### Babysitting the learning process:
 In order to verify the proper functioning of the network it is possible to perform a sanity check, before starting the training process, through the special function of the CNN module.